raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 zero-valued count fields is followed by the DSO Data, expressed using TLV syntax, as described below {{tlvsyntax}}.

-A DSO message may be either a request message or a response message, as indicated by the QR bit in the DNS message header.
+A DSO message may be a request message, a response message, or an unacknowledged message.
-DSO request messages are further subdivided into two variants, acknowledged request messages
-(which generate a corresponding response message) and unacknowledged request messages
-(which do not generate any corresponding response message).

-A DSO request message MUST contain at least one TLV.
+A DSO request message or DSO unacknowledged message MUST contain at least one TLV.
-The first TLV in a DSO request message is referred to as the "Primary TLV" and determines the nature of the operation being performed, including whether it is an acknowledged or unacknowledged operation.
+The first TLV in a DSO request message or DSO unacknowledged message is referred to as the "Primary TLV" and determines the nature of the operation being performed, including whether it is an acknowledged or unacknowledged operation.
 In some cases it may be appropriate to include other TLVs in a request message,